FTC proposes strengthening children's online privacy rules to address tracking, push notifications

 The FTC is proposing codifying its current guidance related to the use of education technology to prohibit commercial use of children’s information, among other safeguards.
 The proposed rule would allow schools and school districts to allow educational technology providers to collect, use, and disclose students’ personal information — but only for a school-authorized educational purposes and not for any commercial use.

 The proposed rules would only allow companies to keep personal information for “as long as necessary to fulfill the specific purpose for which it was collected.”
-They would also prohibit operators from using retained information for any secondary purpose, and it explicitly states that operators cannot retain the information indefinitely.
+They would also prohibit operators from using retained information for any secondary purpose and from retaining the information indefinitely.
 The Rule would also require operators to establish a written, public data retention policy for children’s personal information.